rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/prepare-nodes/_index.md

 > The Docker installation is for Rancher users that are wanting to test out Rancher.
 Since there is only one node and a single Docker container, if the node goes down, you will lose all the data of your Rancher server.
 >
 > For Rancher v2.0-v2.4, there is no migration path from a Docker installation to a high-availability installation.
 Therefore, you may want to use a Kubernetes installation from the start.

-> For Rancher v2.5+, the Rancher backup operator can be used to migrate Rancher from the single Docker container install to an installation on a high-availability Kubernetes cluster.
-For details, refer to the documentation on [migrating Rancher to a new cluster.]({{<baseurl>}}/rancher/v2.x/en/backups/v2.5/migrating-rancher/)

 ### 1. Set up a Linux Node